-ED 418 Professional Practicum: Early Childhood (4)
+ED 418 Professional Practicum: Early Childhood (6)

 This course is designed to provide students with the opportunity to explore non-classroom settings that are related to young children and their families.
 The course requires 150 contact hours in the setting.
 Course fee.
-Requires Admission to the Teacher Education Program.
-Prerequisites: ED 273 and ED 416.
+Requires enrollment in the Educator Preparation Program.
+Prerequisite: ED 416.